alexrockhill/pd-parser/docs/dev/_sources/auto_examples/plot_find_audio_events.rst.txt

 ..
 GENERATED FROM PYTHON SOURCE LINES 16-28

-Load in a video with audio:
+Load in a video with audio

 In this example, we'll use audio and instead of aligning electrophysiology data, we'll align a video.
 This example data is from a task where movements